haldean/resume/resume.md

 ### Google, Inc. ###
 New York, NY
 Software Engineering Intern
-May 2011 -- August 2011
+May 2011 -- August 2011, May 2010 -- August 2010

-- Returned to the DoubleClick Reporting team.
+- Two-time Google intern, both times with the DoubleClick Reporting team.
-- Implemented two major features -- one involving massively parallel data processing in a MapReduce-type framework, and one involving writing custom HTTP services to export spreadsheets and other reports.
+- Second internship: implemented two major features -- one involving massively parallel data processing in a MapReduce-type framework, and one involving writing custom HTTP services to export spreadsheets and other reports.
 Both involved front-end UI changes as well.
+- First internship: assisted in designing a new user interface for the DoubleClick Reporting module that included interactive graphs and reduced user interface latency by 50 to 90 percent, then implemented this interface and launched it to a set of beta users.
 - Worked in Java and Python.
-- Handled 13 bugs, including one P1 production bug.
 - Contributed to code quality in the reporting midtier by taking on two large refactoring efforts.

-### Google, Inc. ###
-New York, NY
-Software Engineering Intern
-May 2010 -- August 2010

-- Worked with the DoubleClick Reporting team on front end and back end software in Java.
-- Assisted in designing a new user interface for the DoubleClick Reporting module that included interactive graphs and reduced user interface latency by 50 to 90 percent, then implemented this interface and launched it to a set of beta users.

 </div>
 <div class="column" markdown="1">